Connected Through Learning: Fall ECHO for Educators!

 Project ECHO (Extension for Community Health Outcomes) is an innovative online learning model that brings together experts and community members through virtual case-based discussions.
 Using a “hub-and-spoke” approach, specialists at the center (the hub) connect with participants across different locations (the spokes) to share knowledge and build skills through real-world examples.
 This interdisciplinary model creates collaborative learning communities where everyone learns from each other’s experiences.

-- Project ECHO for Educators: Challenging Behavior
+Project ECHO for Educators: The Basics of Challenging Behavior

 - Register here